The PFHT Clinic at the Morton Community Healthcare Centre

 What does a Nurse Practitioner do?

 A nurse practitioner provides care to patients of all ages with a focus on preventing disease, promoting good health and curing illness.
-We are part of your Family Health Team.
 We play an important role in helping you to maintain a healthy, active lifestyle, and to understand and/or treat your illness.
 We also work with your community to promote good health and prevent disease.
-As a member of your Family Health Team, we offer a variety of healthcare services including the ability to:
+We offer a variety of healthcare services and are able to:

 - Diagnose and treat illness and/or injuries